vfile/vfile-sort/readme.md

 ## Compatibility

-Projects maintained by the unified collective are compatible with maintained versions of Node.js (as of June 2023, that is Node.js 16+).
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

 When we cut a new major release, we drop support for unmaintained versions of Node.
-This means we try to keep the current release line, `vfile-sort@^3`, compatible with Node.js 12.
+This means we try to keep the current release line, `vfile-sort@^4`, compatible with Node.js 16.

 ## Contribute